tdurieux/ITBot/Readme.md

 - **Chrome does not open**: You need to set a environment variable to the chrome binary if you dont have it, for example, for MacOS ```export chrome='/Applications/Google Chrome.app/Contents/MacOS/Google Chrome'```
 - **The port 9222 is busy**: You need to set a environment variable to the debugging port, if you dont have it, for example, for MacOS ```export chromePort=9223```
+- **Scripts mentioned in the profiling result are not saved**: Install curl

 ## How to use it ?